mgechev/blog.mgechev.com/content/post/2017-11-11-faster-angular-applications-onpush-change-detection-immutable-part-1.md

 </mat-list>
 ```

 Firstly, we print the department name.
-After that we declare a material design form field where with `ngModel` we create two-way data-binding between the `label` property declared inside of the `EmployeeListComponent`'s controller and the text input.
+After that, we declare a material design form field where with `ngModel` we create two-way data-binding between the `label` property declared inside of the `EmployeeListComponent`'s controller and the text input.

-Right after that we declare a list of items and we iterate over the individual employees, show their name and calculate the numeric value associated with them.
+Right after that, we declare a list of items, and we iterate over the individual employees, show their name and calculate the numeric value associated with them.
 We directly invoke the `calculate` method inside the template.
 The `calculate` method is defined inside the controller of `EmployeeListComponent`:

 ```ts
 const fibonacci = (num: number): number => {